ezsystems/commerce-documentation/docs/api/helper_services/country_service.md

 ## Configuration

-The list of possible countries to choice can be configured in `siso_tools.default.countries`.
+The list of possible countries can be configured in `siso_tools.default.countries`.

 ## `getCountryNames`